-Location map and sites mentioned in the text.
+Figure 1: Location map and sites mentioned in the text

-Samples of the bone were sent to Beta Analytic for radiocarbon dating, but this was unsuccessful due to an absence of surviving collagen.
-The upper stratigraphy of the burials had been truncated by hearths that produced two radiocarbon determinations, placing the pits in the second millennium BC and providing a terminus ante quem for the burial.
-This second-millennium BC date was further confirmed by fragments of burnt, Dilmun-period pottery recovered from the hearths.
-This suggests an archaeological sequence comprising late Neolithic burials overlain by Bronze Age temporary occupation, possibly associated with coastal trade.
+Samples of the bone were sent to Beta Analytic for radiocarbon dating, however, this was unsuccessful due to an absence of surviving collagen.
+The upper stratigraphy of the burials had been truncated by hearths that produced two radiocarbon determinations, placing the pits in the 2nd millennium BC and provide a terminus anti quem for the burial.
+This 2nd millennium BC date was further confirmed by fragments of burnt, Dilmun-period pottery recovered from the hearths.
+This suggests an archaeological sequence comprising of late Neolithic burials overlain by Bronze Age temporary occupation, possibly associated with coastal trade.